Ferris Bueller's Day Off | 1986

 The two guys in the bizarre hats, by the way, have no significance to the film at all.
 They were a couple of passers-by in town for the German-American parade seen later in the film.

 Overlooking the trading floor of the Chicago Board of Trade, 141 West Jackson Boulevard, Ferris proposes to Sloane while Cameron practises his hand signals.
 The Board of Trade is the striking skyscraper at the foot of the LaSalle Street canyon (it served as the HQ of ‘Wayne Enterprises’ in Batman Begins).
-You can pop into the CME Group Visitor Center between 8am and 4pm Monday to Friday, but to see the trading floor, you need to book ahead as part of a group tour – hey, you’re not Ferris Bueller, are you?
+There are currently no tours.

 ‘Chez Quis’, the posh restaurant, in which Ferris manages to pass himself off as ‘Abe Froman, Sausage King of Chicago’ is a combination of two locations.
 The restaurant itself was in Los Angeles, but the exterior – since remodelled – is a private home at 22 West Schiller Street, between North State Parkway and North Dearborn Street, north of the Loop.
 Also in Los Angeles was the pizza house, where Dean Rooney searches for Ferris, which was in Brentwood.